Ohio police rescue boy, 13, from freezing Lake Erie after he fell off break wall, video shows

 “Try to hold on, hold on,” the officer shouts as he throws down a looped rope to the student.
 The officers, teacher and other students helped to pull the boy up over the wall and onto dry ground.

 The 13-year-old breathlessly thanked his rescuers as he lay on the grass above the wall.
-While it was unclear how long the boy was in the cold water, he didn't suffer any injuries, the station reported.
+While it was unclear how long the boy was in the water, or its exact temperature, he didn't suffer any injuries, the station reported.

 CLICK HERE FOR THE FOX NEWS APP